dev-pods/introduction-to-github/.github/steps/3-open-a-pull-request.md

 9. Wait about 20 seconds then refresh this page (the one you're following instructions from).
 [GitHub Actions](https://docs.github.com/en/actions) will automatically update to the next step.

 > [!NOTE]
-> You may see evidence of GitHub Actions running on the tab with the pull request opened!
-The image below shows a line you might see on your pull request after the Action finishes running.
+> Você pode ver evidências do GitHub Actions sendo executado na aba com o pull request aberto!
+A imagem abaixo mostra uma linha que você pode ver no seu pull request depois que a Action terminar de executar.
 >
 > ![screenshot of an example of an actions line](/images/Actions-to-step-4.png)